ESMCI/cime/doc/source/running-a-case.rst

 ^^^^
 DOCN is discussed in detail in `Data Model's User's Guide <http://www.cesm.ucar.edu/models/cesm2.0/external-link-here>`_.

 DOCN running in prescribed mode assumes that the only field in the input stream is SST and also that SST is in Celsius and must be converted to Kelvin.
 All other fields are set to zero except for ocean salinity, which is set to a constant reference salinity value.
 Normally the ice fraction data (used for prescribed CICE) is found in the same data files that provide SST data to the data ocean model since SST and ice fraction data are derived from the same observational data sets and are consistent with each other.
 For DOCN prescribed mode, default yearly climatological datasets are provided for various model resolutions.
 For multi-year runs requiring AMIP datasets of sst/ice_cov fields, you need to set the variables for `DOCN_SSTDATA_FILENAME, DOCN_SSTDATA_YEAR_START, and DOCN_SSTDATA_YEAR_END <http://www.cesm.ucar.edu/models/cesm2.0/external-link-here>`_.
 CICE in prescribed mode also uses these values.

 DOCN running as a slab ocean model is used (in conjunction with CICE running in prognostic mode) in all `E compsets <http://www.cesm.ucar.edu/models/cesm2.0/external-link-here>`_.
 SOM ("slab ocean model") mode is a prognostic mode.
 This mode computes a prognostic sea surface temperature and a freeze/melt potential (surface Q-flux) used by the sea ice model.
 This calculation requires an external SOM forcing data file that includes ocean mixed layer depths and bottom-of-the-slab Q-fluxes.
 Scientifically appropriate bottom-of-the-slab Q-fluxes are normally ocean resolution dependent and are derived from the ocean model output of a fully coupled run.
 Note that while this mode runs out of the box, the default SOM forcing file is not scientifically appropriate and is provided for testing and development purposes only.
 Users must create scientifically appropriate data for their particular application.
 A tool is available to derive valid SOM forcing.

 DOCN can be user-customized in three ways.

 You can set `DOCN run-time variables <http://www.cesm.ucar.edu/models/cesm2.0/external-link-here>`_.

 You can edit ``user_nl_docn`` to change namelist settings by adding all user specific namelist changes in the form of "namelist_var = new_namelist_value".
 Note that any namelist variable from shr_strdata_nml and datm_nml can be modified below using the this syntax.
 Use **preview_namelists** to view (not modify) the output namelist in ``CaseDocs``.

 You can modify the contents of a DOCN stream txt file.
 To do this:

 - use **preview_namelists** to obtain the contents of the stream txt files in ``CaseDocs/``

-- place a *copy* of this file in ``$CASEROOT`` with the string "*user*_" prepended
+- place a *copy* of this file in ``$CASEROOT`` with the string *"user_"* prepended

 - **Make sure you change the permissions of the file to be writeable** (chmod 644)

 - Modify the ``user_docn.streams.txt.*`` file.

 As an example, if the stream text file in ``CaseDocs/`` is ``doc.stream.txt.prescribed``, the modified copy in ``$CASEROOT`` should be ``user_docn.streams.txt.prescribed``.
 After changing this file and calling **preview_namelists** again, you should see your new modifications appear in ``CaseDocs/docn.streams.txt.prescribed``.

 DICE
 ^^^^